reallaborious/terrasmth/docs/AZURE_CONTAINER_MODULES_PLAN.md

-# Plan: Terraform Modules for Azure Docker Deployment (Hunyuan3D-2GP)
+# Plan: Terraform Modules for Azure Docker Deployment (Hunyuan3D-2GP) - DEPRECATED

+> **⚠️ DEPRECATED**: This document has been superseded by the comprehensive infrastructure deployment plan.
+See `docs/HUNYUAN3D_2GP_INFRASTRUCTURE_PLAN.md` for the complete production-ready deployment architecture.

 ## Objective